Berawa Beach Surf Spot

 Kai Skybar Rooftop at Koa Surfer Hotel has a happy hour from 3-6 pm every day on their rooftop bar which has the tallest view of the ocean in Berawa.

-Finns Bali provides a fun and relaxed setting where individuals, families and corporate members enjoy opportunities for socialising, spot, play, business and networking.
-Finns is split into two large establishments, the Finns Recreation Club and Finns Beach Club mentioned below.
+Finns Bali is split into two large establishments, the Finns Recreation Club and Finns Beach Club mentioned below.

 Finns Beach Club is located on the beach in front of the surf at Berawa providing a great spot to relax in the sun, swim in their 30-metre infinity-edge pool with swim-up bar and underwater speakers, 180-degree ocean views and sunsets.
 At night Finns Beach Club is a popular entertainment venue with regular DJ’s and ticketed events.